AnimeSTL COVID information:

 Weapons and Props

-Anime St. Louis does not allow live steel or any real weapons of any kind.
-Prop weapons may be made of wood, plastic, foam, plaster, cardboard, cloth, etc. Fake/toy guns that appear realistic, such as Airsoft or BB guns, must have an orange tip and can not be loaded, but props more based on fantasy may not require the orange tip.
-All fake/toy gun props and models cannot be loaded or have any ammunition.
-We may request that the prop not have its clip in to ensure this.
-Volunteers and security may ask your assistance to prove if the prop has any mechanisms, even if it has already been tagged.
+Anime St. Louis does not allow live steel or any real weapons of any kind (dull metal swords included).
+Prop weapons may be made of wood, plastic, foam, plaster, cardboard, cloth, etc. Props more based on fantasy and fiction are allowed.
+All props and models cannot be used to fire projectiles and cannot be loaded or have any ammunition.
+Volunteers and security may ask your assistance to prove if the prop has any mechanisms, even if it has already been tagged; same with other props for any other reason.
 Please cooperate with these requests.

 We currently do not have a size limitation for props and costumes, but we ask that your creations be mindful of a large crowd.
 Anything that becomes a fire hazard or constant traffic blocker may be asked to be removed.

 The legal drinking age is 21.
 Anime St. Louis badges are not valid forms of ID for purchasing or consuming alcohol.
 Only a government issued ID or passport will be accepted as a valid proof of age.
-Alcohol is not to be consumed in the St. Charles Convention Area or public areas of the hotels outside of restaurants or designated areas.
-Public intoxication can result in a revoked badge.
+Alcohol is only to be consumed in designated areas of the venues, not within the public lobbies, hallways, or in the programming areas of Anime St. Louis.
+Public intoxication can result in being asked to leave the venues and/or a revoked badge.
 While Anime St. Louis will not police activity outside of convention areas, any underage drinking that comes to our attention will be immediately reported and dealt with by local authorities.

 No smoking is allowed inside any of the buildings, including e-cigarettes and vaping.
 Please smoke outside, and be considerate of others when you do.

 Some events are considered age restricted and will only allow attendees of ages 18 and older.
-Attendees must present both their badge and government issued ID in order to enter.
+Attendees must present a government issued ID in order to enter.
 Parents and friends are not allowed to accompany 17 and under attendees into these events.

 Lost and Found

 Anime St. Louis is not responsible for lost, stolen, or damaged property during the course of the convention.
-A lost and found box will be kept at the Show Office during the event for anyone who turns in items or wishes to claim them.
+A lost and found box will be kept at the venues during the event for anyone who turns in items or wishes to claim them.
 Possessions left unclaimed at the end of the convention will be turned over to the St. Charles Convention Center and Embassy Suites for any inquiries afterwards.
+The Lost and Found at-con can be located at the Guest Services booth near the Exhibit Hall.

 Sign Props Policy